OpenCageData/opencagedata-misc-docs/query-formatting.md

 Better: `Lincolnton,NC,28092`

+**7. Remove placeholders like XXXX for an unknown postcode digits**

+Not Good: `Augartenstrabe 26-28, Wien, xxxx, Österreich`

+Better: `Augartenstrabe 26-28, Wien, Österreich`

-**7. Treat postal codes as strings, not numbers.
-We often see queries with four digit ZIP codes because the leading 0 has been removed because somewhere along the way it was trated as a number rather than a string.
+**8. Treat postal codes as strings, not numbers.
+We often see queries with four digit postal codes when they should be five because the leading 0 has been removed somewhere along the way it was treated as a number rather than a string.
 If you know postal codes should be five digits add a check to ensure you are only sending us five digit strings.**

 Not Good: `77 Massachusetts Ave, Cambridge, MA 2142`